Governing Your Organisation

 What is a Trustee?

 We refer to the people who govern charities in Ireland as trustees.
 By law, they are volunteers.
-But their responsibilities and role in the organisation differs from other volunteers who might carry out activities on behalf of the charity.
+More information on the role of a charity trustee can be found here.

 Charities Governance Code

 In 2018 the Regulator launched the Charities Governance Code - this mandatory Code sets out the governance standard that Irish charities need to adhere to.
-Charities must be ready to implement this Code in 2020.
-Learn about the Code here and also about the work of the Charities Regulator here
+Charities are now required to report on their compliance with the Code as part of their annual reporting to the Charities Regulator.
+Learn about the Code here and also about the work of the Charities Regulator here.

 How Can We Help?